unchartedcode/describe-models/README.md

 # UnchartedCode Describe Models [![Build Status][travis-badge]][travis-badge-url]

+Please note, this is mainly used internally at the moment.
+We are making certain decisions based on our needs.
+If you would like to use this in your application then open an issue with your use case.

 Generating ember-data schema from a backend definition.
 Meant to be used with the [ember-schema](https://rubygems.org/gems/ember-schema) gem.

 ## Installation